danez/pirates/CONTRIBUTING.md

 ARRRRR, don't be a filthy landlubber, contribute to pirates!

 ## Filing Issues
 ARRRRR, thanks for filing an issue matey.
-Make sure to include the version, and the output when you set `PIRATES_LOG_LEVEL` (env var) to `silly`.
+Make sure to include the version!

 ## Writing Code / Submitting PRs
 ARRRRRRRR, thanks so much for contributing to pirates, matey.
 Here's what you need to know: